gxf1212/notes/techniques/Prepare-for-the-computer.md

 sudo make uninstall
 ```

+or delete the files  https://www.ks.uiuc.edu/Research/vmd/mailing_list/vmd-l/25245.html

 You may refer to the pdf attached for more options

-uninstall: delete the files  https://www.ks.uiuc.edu/Research/vmd/mailing_list/vmd-l/25245.html

 ### windows